sakasikai/blm-mll/source/QuickStart.md

 # Quick start

-This page give an example of runing our system to cnoduct biological multi-label tasks to help users get started quickly.
+This page give an example of running our system to conduct biological multi-label tasks to help users get started quickly.

 First of all, confirm you have completed the installation of environment mentioned in [Installation Guide](https://blm-mll.readthedocs.io/en/latest/InstallationGuide.html) successfully.
 Then prepare the multi-data in `fasta` format and it’s corresponding label in `csv` format.
-Finally run commands describled in [Multi-label Learning Algorithms](https://blm-mll.readthedocs.io/en/latest/CommandLineTools.html#multi-label-learning-algorithms) to conduct multi-lable learning task with the dataset.
+Finally run commands described in [Multi-label Learning Algorithms](https://blm-mll.readthedocs.io/en/latest/CommandLineTools.html#multi-label-learning-algorithms) to conduct multi-label learning task with the dataset.